KarissaLowe/Vertical-Farm-Bees/README.md

 ## Investigating Osmia Lignaria as Strawberry Pollinators for Urban Vertical Farms

 <p align="left">
 This is the project I did for my undergraduate thesis at Princeton University.
 I investigated the pollination ability of the solitary bee, Osmia lignaria, in a vertical farm growing strawberries.
+You can read the abstract and complete paper by downloading the PDF file.
+Here is a summary of the project:
 </p>

 * By setting up three small vertical farms, I examined the differences in fruit amount, size, quality and overall plant health in the presence and absence of O. lignaria.